10 Ways to Tell If Your Dog is Healthy

 Your dogs eyes should be clear and the pupils should be the same size.
 Check for ingrowing eye lashes or hair that looks like it’s causing a problem.
 There should also be no excessive discharge or signs of irritation.
 If there is, visit the vet.

-8. Check Their Nose
+9. Check Their Feet

 10. Check Their Ears